Nanoonga/chtml-masonry/README.md

 **The Masonry layout** (also known as the Pinterest layout) is a matrix of semi-regular elements separated by a constant margin, like bricks in a wall, but rotated 90 degrees so that it grows from the top down as new elements are added.

-These listings provide a practical demonstration of the Computed HTML model by using it as a runtime for the Masonry layout algorithm.
+These listings provide a practical demonstration of the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.

 ## Algorithm